jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

 | Sorting and ranking       | ✕          |✓       |
 | Advanced data types       | ✕          |✓       |
 | Persistence               | ✕          |✓       |
+## ElastiCache Exam Tips
+* Typically you will be given a scenario where a particular database is under a lot of stress/load.
+You may be asked which service you should use to alleviate this.
+* Elasticache is a good choice if your database is particularly read heavy and not prone to frequent changing
+* Redshift is a good answer if the reason your database is feeling stress is because management keep running OLAP transactions on it.

 # Amazon RedShift
 * Fast and fully managed petabyte-scale relational data warehouse service.